DataFire/Integrations/integrations/generated/azure_streamanalytics_streamingjobs/README.md

 #### Input
 * input `object`
   * streamingJob **required** [StreamingJob](#streamingjob)
   * If-Match `string`: The ETag of the streaming job.
 Omit this value to always overwrite the current record set.
-Specify the last-seen ETag value to prevent accidentally overwritting concurrent changes.
+Specify the last-seen ETag value to prevent accidentally overwriting concurrent changes.
   * api-version **required** `string`: Client Api Version.
   * subscriptionId **required** `string`: GUID which uniquely identify Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.
   * resourceGroupName **required** `string`: The name of the resource group that contains the resource.
 You can obtain this value from the Azure Resource Manager API or the portal.